intel/auto-round/docs/acc.md

-### Comparison with other methods
+## Comparison with other methods

-For wikitext2/ptb-new/c4-new ppl, we follow the code of gptq and set the sequence length to 2048.
-For lm-eval wikitext ppl, we adopt lm-eval.
-The lm-eval-harness git id we used in the following is 008fc2a23245c40384f2312718433eeb1e0f87a9 and we evaluated on qdq fake model.

-To ensure an equitable comparison and alleviate overfitting in perplexity evaluation on Wikitext or C4, we utilized 512 samples from NeelNanda/pile-10k for all methods during calibration.
+To ensure a fair comparison as much as possible and alleviate overfitting in perplexity evaluation on Wikitext or C4, we utilized 512 samples from NeelNanda/pile-10k for all methods during calibration.
 Due to memory constraints, we maintained the original sequence length of 512 for AWQ, while for GPTQ and our approach, a sequence length of 2048 is used.
 We have enalbed act-order and true-seqential in GPTQ, and also activated static group in scenarios where group_size!=-1.
 The notation GPTQ* indicates that we adjusted the random seed or data preprocessing to address issues related to the non-positive definite Hessian matrix or other issues.
 With these configurations, the tuning costs for GPTQ, AWQ, and ours are comparable.

+For wikitext2/ptb-new/c4-new ppl, we follow the code of gptq and set the sequence length to 2048.
+For lm-eval wikitext ppl, we adopt lm-eval.
+The lm-eval-harness git id we used in the following is 008fc2a23245c40384f2312718433eeb1e0f87a9 and we evaluated on qdq fake model.

 </br>